clbrge/ethers-svelte/README.md

 collection of [readable Svelte stores](https://svelte.dev/tutorial/readable-stores) for Svelte, Sapper or SvelteKit.

-If you prefer to use the [web3.js library](https://web3js.readthedocs.io/) to intereact with EVM, you may be interested by the sister package [svelte-web3](https://www.npmjs.com/package/svelte-web3).
+If you prefer to use the [web3.js library](https://web3js.readthedocs.io/) to interact with EVM, you may be interested by the sister package [svelte-web3](https://www.npmjs.com/package/svelte-web3).

 ### Community